-H. Leave of Absence Without Pay:
+H. Leave of Absence without Pay:

 - 1. The Chief of Police may, in appropriate circumstances, grant leave of absence without pay, limited to twelve (12) working days. - 2.
 Leave of absence without pay in excess of twelve (12) working days, may be granted by the Chief subject to the written approval of the Human Resource Director. - I. Disability Leave of Absence: Those employees incurring disabilities not duty connected shall be entitled to a leave of absence without pay for a period not to exceed six (6) months, subject to the following provisions: - 1.
-The employee shall apply for such leave, in writing, to the Chief of Police.

-2. The employee shall submit a physician's report, including a statement regarding the nature of the disability and whether or not the employee is able to work.

-- 3. The employee shall submit to the Chief of Police, a physician's statement of release for work before returning to work. - 4.
+The employee shall apply for such leave, in writing, to the Chief of Police. - 2.
+The employee shall submit a physician's report, including a statement regarding the nature of the disability and whether or not the employee is able to work. - 3.
+The employee shall submit to the Chief of Police, a physician's statement of release for work before returning to work. - 4.
 During such period of leave, the City will continue to make its normal contribution towards health insurance premiums. - J. Compensatory Leave: Employees who elect compensatory leave as the method of compensation for overtime work may be granted such leave in accordance with the following provisions: - 1.
 All compensatory leave time shall be taken off at a time mutually agreed to by the employee and the Chief of Police. - 2.
-Unused accrued compensatory time shall be paid upon termination of employment.
+Unused accrued compensatory time shall be paid upon termination of employment. - K. Exigent Personal Leave: Union members may use up to four (4) exigent personal leave days per calendar year.
+These days may be granted regardless of staffing levels, except for "blackout" dates.
+The employee must provide at least forty-eight (48) hours notice to the City to use an exigent personal leave day.